Jamie Sterry

+Sterry came through the ranks with Newcastle United, signing his first professional contract in July 2015 and making his Newcastle debut in 2016.
+He had spells on loan with Coventry City and Crewe Alexandra before being released by Newcastle in 2020.
+Sterry had a brief spell with non-League South Shields before joining Hartlepool United.
+In his first season with the club, Hartlepool earned promotion to League Two after winning the 2021 play-off final on penalties, with Sterry scoring a penalty in the shootout.
+He left Hartlepool in 2023 having made 102 appearances in total, signing for Doncaster Rovers.

 Career

 Early career

 Sterry began his career with Newcastle United, where he progressed through the youth ranks at St James' Park and signed a professional contract in July 2015.
 He made his Premier League debut on 15 May 2016, coming on as an 84th-minute substitute in place of Moussa Sissoko during a 5–1 home win over Tottenham Hotspur.

 On 31 August 2016, he joined Coventry City on loan until January.
 Sterry scored his first professional goal for Coventry in an FA Cup tie against Morecambe on 6 November 2016.

 On 31 January 2018, Sterry joined Crewe Alexandra on loan until the end of the season.
 He made his Crewe debut on 3 February 2018 at Notts County.
 He returned to Crewe for a further loan spell in January 2019, but the loan spell was cut short after Sterry made just one appearance (against Northampton Town on 2 March) for Crewe.

 On 23 June 2020, Sterry was released by Newcastle United.
 He joined Northern Premier League side South Shields four months later.